nerdsupremacist/GraphZahl/README.md

 }
 ```

+### KeyPath Support

+If you take KeyPaths as an argument of a function, GraphZahl will create an enum mapping to all the properties with the same type.

 ## Extensions and Plugins

 There's also some extensions on top of GraphZahl to add support for different scenarios that are not necessarily the norm: